jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   brew install tree

-continue with :ref:`how to see what directory I am in`
+Continue with :ref:`how to change directory`

 ----